Milan-Treh4n/DAT5501_Repo/Rock Paper Scissors game/README.md

 - Replace PNG images with your own and update the Base64 mapping.
 - Add a GUI (Tkinter) to display images in a window instead of opening external viewers.

 This README is intended to help you run and understand the small game by example.
-Enjoy experimenting!